IKrehan/design-patterns-in-typescript/README.md

 yarn
 ```

-To run the examples you can use one of these scripts, each script will run the example associated with the pattern that names it.
+To run the examples the cli should be used, each option will run the example associated with the pattern that names it.

 ```
-yarn observer
-yarn strategy
+yarn start

+?
+Choose one of the following patterns to run.
+(Use arrow keys) ❯ Strategy
+  Observer
+  ...
 ```